 Continuing Interest After places have been offered, Hertfordshire County Council will maintain the school’s continuing interest (waiting) list.
 A child’s position on a CI list will be determined by the admission criteria outlined above and a child’s place on the list can change as other children join or leave it.
 The county council will contact parents/carers if a vacancy becomes available and it can be offered to a child.

-Continuing interest lists will be maintained for every year group until the end of the summer term, at which point applicants must make an In Year application.
+Continuing interest lists will be maintained until the summer term (date to be confirmed).
+To retain a CI application after this time, parents must make an In Year application.

 Appeals For the Secondary transfer intake: Parents wishing to appeal who applied through Hertfordshire’s online system should log in to their online application and click on the link “register an appeal”.
 Out of county residents and paper applicants should call the Customer Service Centre on 0300 123 4043 to request their registration details and log into www.hertfordshire.gov.uk/schoolappeals and click on the link “log into the appeals system”.

 For In Year Admissions: